New Zealand is at COVID-19 Alert Level 1 – Auckland is at Alert Level 2

 Looking after yourself and your communities

-We would also encourage farmers to reach out to their neighbours over the phone or email and discuss ways they could support each other, if for example, someone were to become sick.
+We encourage farmers to reach out to their neighbours over the phone or email and discuss ways they could support each other if, for example, someone were to become sick.

-If you are feeling unwell and develop a fever, cough, or shortness of breath, please contact Healthline on 0800 358 5453 or contact your GP, including phoning ahead of your visit.
+If you’re feeling unwell and develop a fever, cough, or shortness of breath, please contact Healthline on 0800 358 5453 or contact your GP, including phoning ahead of your visit.

-The coming months are likely to be difficult for New Zealand, and it’s important that we look after each other and follow the latest advice from the Ministry of Health.
+It continues to be a difficult time for New Zealand and it’s important we look after each other and follow the latest advice from the Ministry of Health.

 Rural Support is also always available on 0800 787 254.